Organization of the Human genome

 A 'typical'

-50kbp region of the human genome is shown, with putative
+50kbp region of the human genome is shown in the middle

 are interuppted by repeat